nopivnick/itp.nopivnick.com/_posts/2019-12-12-catn-final.md

 My intention for the Twine piece was to describe the withering of a relationship over time using cycles of repetition punctuated by shift in tone, and to have that shift seep through each time the reader passes through the loop.
 I like the idea of the loop as a kind of narrative resignation.

 The change in tone is sinusoidal, oscillating between euphoric, monotonous, somber, monotonous then back to euphoric.
-The transition happens after every complete cycle of the narrative loop using modulus.
+The transition happens after every complete cycle of the narrative loop using modulo.

 ```
 <<if visited() % 4 is 3>>